 - Import the document, be ready for some post-editing as well.

 If this is done properly, then it will save time, but if it’s too complicated or the list-to-table conversion is not working properly, then look at the second solution down below.
 It is possible to hide borders inside Web Manuals.

 Manually create Multi-column Lists with tables

 Another solution is to manually create the table with our easy-to-use table tools in the text section module.
-Usually there are some type post-import editing when it comes to tables anyway.

 This list is an example of what type of list that would benefit from making into a table before importing.

 The table above should most likely become a six column table.
 Since it can be tricky to convert this type of lists into tables, it would be beneficial if the editor was quite Word-savvy.